relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ------------------

 You can adjust the logging level to get more information about the system performance specific to Trace.
-Default level is Error.
-The management of the Logging infrastructure can be adjusted via UI console button “Manage Logs”.
-In order to adjust the logging level use “Update Trace Log Level” option.
-In order to collect and display logging data use “Trace Logs” option.
+The Default logging level is Error.
+The management of the Logging infrastructure can be adjusted via the UI console button “Manage Logs”.
+In order to adjust the logging level use the “Update Trace Log Level” option.
+In order to collect and display logging data use the “Trace Logs” option.
 You can export the logs to a csv file with a mass operation “Export to File” at the bottom of the list.
 ![](media/8373e739309804e21560cad5d48100e8.png)
 ![](media/9c4b600add345fd8c2200544796ac735.png)
 ![](media/187cb16f17210c7e4105f4df34955731.png)

-> **CAUTION:** Verbose levels (information/debug) of Logging framework can generate substantial load to default SQL configuration EDDSLogging database.
-Don’t forget to adjust the levels once low level information is no longer needed.
+> **CAUTION:** The more verbose logging levels (information/debug) can place substantial load on infrastructure in terms of number of writes and disk space usage (particularly if logs are being written to the EDDSLogging database in SQL, which is the default configuration in new Relativity instances).
+Don’t forget to adjust your logging level back up to Warning or Error once low level information is no longer needed.

 Built-In Self-Test (BIST)
 =========================